 Is recreational cannabis legal in Washington?
 Is medicinal marijuana legal in Washington?
-What about Washington's CBD laws?
+What about Washington's CBD and Hemp Laws?
 Find out about the weed laws in Washington in this article.

 The state of Washington is home to a diverse community of farmers that cultivate things like lavender, asparagus, and mushrooms.
 Washington also produces more apples than any other state in the country.
 In addition to horticulture and historical landmarks, the evergreen state is rich with Native American culture and houses 29 different Native Tribes in the region.

 Washington is a superb place to live and visit, but are Washington's laws on cannabis synonymous with its "evergreen" nickname?